 Then, there is your sinful

-It is variously called your old man, your sinful nature, your corrupt
+is wrong.
+It is variously called your old man, your sinful

-brain), makes us a living soul.
+(including our brain), makes us a living soul.
 One’s soul is the

 allowed it to rule him has an undisciplined character.
 He is a carnal, fleshly, or immature